Captivity narrative: New England and the Southern colonies

 American Indian captivity narratives, accounts of men and women of European descent who were captured by Native Americans, were popular in both America and Europe from the 17th century until the close of the United States frontier late in the 19th century.
 Mary Rowlandson's memoir, A Narrative of the Captivity and Restoration of Mrs. Mary Rowlandson, (1682) is a classic example of the genre.
 According to Nancy Armstrong and Leonard Tennenhouse, Rowlandson's captivity narrative was "one of the most popular captivity narratives on both sides of the Atlantic."
 Although the text temporarily fell out of print after 1720, it had a revival of interest in the 1780s.
 Other popular captivity narratives from the late 17th century include Cotton Mather's "A Notable Exploit: Dux Faemina Facti," on the captivity of Hannah Duston, as well as his account of Hannah Swarton's captivity (1697), both well-known accounts of the capture of women during King William's War, and Jonathan Dickinson's God's Protecting Providence (1699).

 American captivity narratives were usually based on true events, but they frequently contained fictional elements as well.
 Some were entirely fictional, created because the stories were popular.
 One spurious captivity narrative was The Remarkable Adventures of Jackson Johonnet, of Massachusetts (Boston, 1793).
+Another is that of Nelson Lee.

 Captivity in another culture brought into question many aspects of the captives' lives.
 Reflecting their religious beliefs, the Puritans tended to write narratives that negatively characterized Indians.
 They portrayed the trial of events as a warning from God concerning the state of the Puritans' souls, and concluded that God was the only hope for redemption.
 Such a religious cast had also been part of the framework of earlier English accounts of captivity by Barbary pirates.
 The numerous conflicts between Anglo-American colonists and the French and Native Americans led to the emphasis of Indians' cruelty in English-language captivity narratives, which served to inspire hatred for their enemies.
 In William Flemming's Narrative of the Sufferings (1750), Indian barbarities are blamed on the teachings of Roman Catholic priests.